brndnmtthws/dryoc/README.md

 # dryoc: Don't Roll Your Own Crypto™<sup>[^1]</sup>

 dryoc is a pure-Rust, general-purpose cryptography library.
-It's provides an implementation of the excellent [libsodium](https://github.com/jedisct1/libsodium) library, in _pure_ Rust.
+It provides an implementation of the excellent [libsodium](https://github.com/jedisct1/libsodium) library, in _pure_ Rust.